Sagina subulata Aurea Description

 This fast-growing shade ground cover is perfect for edging pathways, and planting in between stepping stones.

-Plants grow best in part shade to full shade, and benefit from watering during prolonged dry spells.
+Plants grow best in part shade or filtered sun, and benefit from watering during prolonged dry spells.

 Great for planting at the base of Hardy Ferns, Hostas, Hydrangeas, Hellebores, & other Shade Plants.